 The next class, nobody slept.
 Nobody chatted during the lesson.
 And several more of the students joined the three females in becoming engaged.
 Two days later, I gave them another note and Classroom Grade; everyone’s grade improved, many of them significantly.

 I was soon able to reduce how often I gave these to about once a week.
 Everyone knew what I was expecting in them and were performing admirably.
 Sometimes when I entered the class, some students would ask me, “Will you give us our Classroom Grade papers today?”
 After class, a couple of students told me, “We love these papers, especially if we get a 20/20.
 If someone gets a 10/20, everyone finds out and uh-oh!!”
-(I’m not sure how they find out what the other students’ grades are since I hand them out individually.
+(I’m not sure how they find out what the other students’ grades are since I handed them out individually.
 But it was interesting to see that there was some kind of peer influence taking place.)

 A few weeks into our first term, I receive the “David, Please report to the Director’s office” message above and then went to his office.
-I sat across from him at this desk.
+I sat across from him at his desk.
 As usual, he looked like he had the weight of the world on his shoulders.
 He held up a piece of paper and said, “One of your students showed me this paper and said that you had given it to her.
 Is that right?”

 I looked at it: “To: Maria.
 You are working well in class.
 You pay attention.
 You try to answer questions during whole class discussions.
 You do all of your homework on time.
 Classroom Grade: 20/20”

 I “confessed” that it was from me.
 For the first time in the few weeks that I knew him, he smiled broadly and said, “This is wonderful!”
-He had noticed a positive change in the students that my wife (who also included these notes) and I were teaching.
+He had noticed a positive change in the students whom my wife (who also included these notes) and I were teaching.
 He asked me to conduct a little in-service training for the other teachers and share this technique with them.

 Caveat: This technique can be abused.